Script are not enabled

 pursue other interests, while achieving academic growth and success.

 The Community Home Education Program (CHEP) opened its doors on January 4, 1988, under the supervision of the Orange County Department of Education.
-Since that time, we have grown to three TK-8 sites and over 1000 students.
-Our partner school, Pacific Coast High School, is accredited by WASC and services grades 9-12.
-It is located in Tustin.
+Since that time, we have helped many TK-8th grade students move forward in their education.
+Our partner school, Pacific Coast High School (PCHS), is accredited by WASC and services grades 9-12.
+We are both located at the same site in Tustin.
 For more information, visit their website at